AsifThunder/local-maps/README.md

 this as currently you need 1800MB for the 6 docker images alone.
 Plus size for the PBF and geocoding data (3GB on disk, Austria only).
 Plus the internal data for graphhopper and planetiler (1GB on disk, Austria only).

+## Germany as an Example

+I needed to raise memory usage to `-Xmx6g` for GraphHopper import and running the service.
+No other changes were required.
+This can be avoided if you comment out the `profiles_ch` section in `graphhopper/config.yml` but then routing requests will be slower.

 # License